nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 The calendar plugin class needs to implement the interface ``\OCA\DAV\CalDAV\Integration\ICalendarProvider`` that defines some methods to query the list of calendars an app can provide.

-The method ``getAppId`` is mainly for accounting and returns the name of the app.
+The method ``getAppId`` returns the name of the app.

-The method ``fetchAllForCalendarHome`` returns a list of all calendars class instance that the app knows of.
-In this example only one calendar is registered.
-By adding further entries to the array, more calendars can be made available.
+The method ``fetchAllForCalendarHome`` returns a list of all `Calendars`  that the app knows of.

-Note the ``principalUri`` is passed by the caller while the ``calendarUri`` in the constructor of the calendar instance is just some (relative) uri (string) that identifies the calender uniquely.
-It can then be used in the calendar class to extract the appropriate entries that should be present in the calendar.
+Note  that the ``principalUri`` is passed by the caller, while the ``calendarUri`` in the constructor of the calendar instance is a (relative) uri (string) that identifies the calender uniquely.
+The uri can then be used in the calendar class to extract the appropriate entries that should be present in the calendar.

-Again, there is a function ``hasCalendarInCalendarHome`` that checks if a certain combination of ``principalUri`` and ``calendarUri`` are existing.
-Here, it is just hard-coded to exactly one calendar.
+The function ``hasCalendarInCalendarHome`` checks if a certain combination of ``principalUri`` and ``calendarUri`` exist.
+Here, it is just hard-coded to exactly one calendar, but in your own implementation you should do more stringent checks.

 Finally, there is a function to query for a single calendar instance using ``getCalendarInCalendarHome``.
 It returns a single calendar instance or ``null`` if no matching calendar is found.